Huc91/musix-quiz/README.md

 ## :scream: Known issues

 -   The CORS proxy is deployed as an app on my free tier on Heroku.
 It takes a bit to "warm up" so the first API call takes a little bit more time.
+-   I should avoid one event listener for each button and use event bubbling to have just one listener.